microsoft/VSExtensibility/README.md

 ## Get Started

-The following articles will help you get oriented and started.
+The following articles will help you get oriented and started:

-* [Create your first extension](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/create-your-first-extension) shows how to create the equivalent of "Hello, world" as an extension.
+* [Create your first Visual Studio extension](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/create-your-first-extension) shows how to create the equivalent of "Hello, world" as an extension.
-* Next, follow a tutorial and create a more interesting extension that adds a GUID to the editor window.
-See [Create a simple extension](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/tutorial-create-simple-extension).
+*  [Create a simple extension](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/tutorial-create-simple-extension) shows you how to create a more interesting extension that adds a GUID to the editor window.

 To understand how to work with VisualStudio.Extensibility, we recommend a thorough understanding of [asynchronous programming with async and await](https://learn.microsoft.com/dotnet/csharp/programming-guide/concepts/async/) and [dependency injection](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection).
 In addition, UI in VisualStudio.Extensibility is based on Windows Presentation Foundation (WPF), so you might want to review the [WPF documentation](https://learn.microsoft.com/dotnet/desktop/wpf/).

 ## Concepts

-If you're familiar with the Visual Studio SDK, see [Introduction to VisualStudio.Extensibility for VSSDK users](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/oop-extensibility-model-overview).
+If you're familiar with the Visual Studio SDK, refer to [Introduction to VisualStudio.Extensibility for VSSDK users](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/oop-extensibility-model-overview).

-Build your mental model of how Visual Studio extensions work.
-See [Parts of a new Visual Studio extension](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/extension-anatomy).
+To build your mental model of how Visual Studio extensions work, see [Parts of a new Visual Studio extension](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/extension-anatomy).

-Learn what's in the SDK at [Functional areas of the SDK](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/inside-the-sdk).
+To find out what is included in the SDK, see [Functional areas of the SDK](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/inside-the-sdk).

-When and where should your extension appear in the IDE?
-Visual Studio extensions surface in the IDE when certain conditions are met.
-To control how and when your extension appears in the IDE, see [Rule-based activation constraints](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/activation-constraints).
+Visual Studio extensions appear in the IDE when certain conditions are met.
+To have control over how and when your extension appears in the IDE, see [Rule-based activation constraints](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/activation-constraints).

-Visual Studio extensions make their features available to Visual Studio through [Contributions](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/contributions-and-configurations)
+Visual Studio extensions make their features available to Visual Studio through contributions.
+For more information, see [Contributions](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/contributions-and-configurations).

 Learn about the [Remote UI](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/remote-ui) model used in the VisualStudio.Extensibility.